<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Some athletic departments tier teams so that these teams have preferential access to services such as strength and conditioning, practice scheduling, or financial support from the college/university.
 Some schools have 2 tiers, some have 3 or more.

-• It's important to consider this when scheduling, and also communicate this with less priority sport coaches to manage expectations
+• It's important to consider this when scheduling, and also communicate this with less-priority sport coaches to manage expectations

 • Any college in this era will have an established sports medicine program.
-This is a great place to start on how to manage these different tiers scheduling and treatment.
+This is a great place to start on how to manage these different tiers of scheduling and treatment.

 • Coaching Hours

 • How many hours do you truly think you can effectively / safely manage and coach athletes in a productive way?
-You will not be the same coach at 6pm that you were at 8am.
-Fatigue is real, we are human beings not robots.
+You will not be the same coach at 6 pm that you were at 8 am.
+Fatigue is real, we are human beings, not robots.

 • Will you close the weight room so you can train yourself and eat?
-When do schedule meetings happen?
+When do scheduled meetings happen?
 Will you leave the weight room unattended?
 Will you not schedule athletes during certain days and times so that you can conduct meetings?

 • These are things you will have to consider.
 As the head strength and conditioning coach, you will have to attend more meetings than you were probably used to as an assistant.
 Some of these will be quick and some of these will be longer meetings related to large departmental matters.
 Think about a policy for how you will handle this.
 For us, we had hours during the day that are naturally quieter based on the students’ schedules and we tried to put all our meetings, internal and external, in those timeframes.